rene78/BitcoinMythBusters/README.md

 # What it is

-*BTC Mythbusters* will help you to give conclusive answers to found or unfound criticism about Bitcoin.
-Click on the rebuttal to copy it for usage in whatever online forum you like.
+*BTC Mythbusters* helps you to give conclusive answers to found or unfound criticism about Bitcoin.
+Click on the rebuttal to copy the text for usage in whatever online forum you like.

 # Support